 If they bring up terms such as price, costs, quotes, and fees in the conversation DON’T USE THE F WORD (Fee), go over how your offered price is a steal, considering the return that it can generate for their business.
 Respectfully ask your prospective client to help you understand why the price isn’t right from their point of view.

 To overcome price objections, accounting pros should work on constantly asking questions to better understand which part of your service doesn’t meet the price perception of the client.
 You can briefly discuss a high-level overview of the benefit of your services again so they have a chance to ask additional questions to help understand why the investment is worth it.

 What Closing Techniques Could Help Overcome Price Objections?

-Here are some high-level closing techniques to overcome price objections for accounting pros that don’t involve unnecessary pressure, in the form of questions and responses, that can help you reverse price objections in your favor.
+Here are some high-level closing techniques to overcome objections to the pricing of accounting services that don’t involve unnecessary pressure, in the form of questions and responses, that can help you reverse price objections in your favor.

 1. “If all this did was <insert a client’s major pain point>, would it be worth it?”